 Andy Williams, Legal Director

-Andy has a diverse practise, advising on all aspects of employment law and also a variety of pension matters.
+Andy has a diverse practice, advising on all aspects of employment law and also a variety of pension matters.

-He also presents seminars regularly and delivers tailored training sessions to clients, as well as writing for a variety of publications.
+In addition, Andy regularly advises on the employment and pensions aspects of corporate transactions, such as sales and purchases of businesses, group restructuring exercises and funding investment projects.
+He also presents seminars and delivers tailored training sessions to clients, as well as writing for a variety of publications.

 Andy is admitted to practise in England and Wales.